dbl-works/terraform/cloudflare/README.md

 # Terraform Module: Cloudflare

-This module done the following:
+This module will do the following:

 - Domain validation
   - Configure a CNAME record in DNS configuration to establish control of your domain name.
 This allows ACM to automatically renew DNS-validated certificates before they expire, as long as the DNS record has not changed